Philament 24: Peripherality

-In many ways, the twenty-first century has seen the general devaluation of the humanities at the same time as it has witnessed a proliferation of intellectual endeavours not resulting in any obvious progress or results.
+The twenty-first century has seen the general devaluation of the humanities at the same time as it has witnessed a proliferation of intellectual endeavour not clearly connected to actual social change.
 This is a worrying trend.
-For volume 24, Philament encourages contributors to interrogate the liminal spaces both within and between disciplines, locales, and temporalities.
-In so doing, the volume will aim to reaffirm the value of our contemporary work in the humanities—and particularly of humanities work that occurs or appears at the peripheries.
+For volume 24, Philament encourages contributors to interrogate liminal spaces within and between disciplines, locales, and temporalities, and to focus on the value of our contemporary work in the humanities—and particularly work that appears at the peripheries.

 The term peripherality signals the condition of subsisting at the margins or on a periphery.
-However, the word periphery is itself a nebulous term that can serve to delimit an idea (through the setting of specific boundaries) or to liberate knowledge (by recognising the non-hegemonic).
-Peripherality is thus a transgressive concept: it refers to a threshold, and it connotes a marginal quality that can be harnessed in both positive and negative ways.
+And yet, the word is also nebulous: it can mark the limit of an idea (through the setting of specific boundaries) or serve to liberate knowledge (by recognising the non-hegemonic).
+Peripherality is thus a transgressive concept.
+It may refer to a threshold or connote a marginal quality that can be harnessed, both in positive and negative ways.

 Increasingly, it seems that certain disciplinary structures in the humanities are becoming more and more peripheral.
 And in Australia, our own work and geographical position can often appear ancillary in nature.
 Being in the so-called antipodes may mean that our collective intellectual efforts are sidelined.
 In considering peripherality, this special volume of Philament seeks to directly confront the discursive limits of our own practices of knowledge construction.
 Can being sidelined also be productive?
 If so, how?